| |

 make use of her services again.
 The story goes that he meekly complied.

-Although these girls were considered "Brazen Hussy's" by the local more staid ladies of the community, they did contribute a lot of their own time and money to
+Although these girls were considered "Brazen Hussy's" by the local more staid ladies of the community, they did contribute a lot of their own time and money to help the miners and diggers as well as the community.

 Nearly all of them did volunteer work at the local hospital, helping to keep their client base and others healthy.